ido-nasi/Golden-Route-FullStack/README.md

 The client will be running on `localhost:3000`

 # Task 7
-During war, the security of operational systems is at risk.
-We, as developers, need to write safe code that will ensure max security.
-Some steps we can inplement in this project:
+During war, the security of operational systems are at risk of <b>cyber attacks</b>.
+Here are a couple of protection ideas we can implement in this project to make it more secure:
-- Encrypt the traffic with ssl certificates.
+- Encrypt traffic with ssl certificates.
 - Provide basic defenses against common cyber attacks, such as ddos, sql injections, csrf etc.

 ## Possible Improvements:
+- Implement defenses mentioned above.
 - Generate flight statistics from database.
 - Create personal login for each pilot, where he can view his recent flights statistics and learn from them.